 Get a Teaching Side Gig

 If you don't want to go to (or can't get into) a Grande Ecole, the best way to budget your year abroad is to take advantage of one of the many programs available to native English speakers for teaching or working in France.
-You're legally able to work for up to 20 hours per week while studying abroad.
+You're legally able to work for up to 20 hours per week while studying abroad in France.

 The winter before you want to go to France, you can apply to the Teaching Assistant Program in France, or TAPIF, to get a job teaching 12 hours per week in an elementary, middle, or high school somewhere in France.
 Take-home pay is about €800 per month, and that amount will cover most of your living expenses.

-If you miss the January deadline or don't get accepted the first time around, you can always go to the local Minister of Education office and ask to be considered as a local hire.
+If you miss the January deadline or don't get accepted the first time around, you can go to the local Minister of Education office and ask for consideration as a local hire.
 With a student visa, some teaching experience, and native English skills, there's a good chance you'll get a job in the fall, as they often have English assistants change their minds about coming to France at the last minute.

 Can a Teaching Salary Cover Living Expenses in Paris?